CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 | Non-audible but visible | -   | ’e’e   |
 ### Reduplication

-Reduplication is a core feature of Old Ansang, a morphological process both present in verbs, nouns and adjectives.
+Reduplication is a core feature of Old Ansang, it is highly productive in morphological process both present in verbs, nouns and adjectives.
 #### Reduplication in nouns
 In **nouns**, reduplication assumes much broader and less constrained rules, allowing speakers to coin a myriad of new meanings, such as *mbo∼mboŋ* "big rock" or more commonly translated as "made of rocks".
 * *enu* 'sadness' > *enunu* 'depression'.